-This Accelerated Bachelor’s/Master’s Degree five-year program seamlessly combines a baccalaureate degree in biomedical mechanical, or electrical engineering with the Master’s in biomedical engineering.
+This Accelerated Bachelor’s/Master’s Degree five-year pathway seamlessly combines a baccalaureate degree in biomedical mechanical, or electrical engineering with the Master’s in biomedical engineering.

 After completing your degree, you will be able to:

 - Develop and utilize the fundamentals of cutting-edge BME technologies

 - Exhibit a broad understanding of existing BME research fields

 - Demonstrate leadership in team-based multidisciplinary collaborations

 - Design, conduct and present a BME research project

 - Gain and apply knowledge in advanced BME topics and related laboratory techniques